 The Bio-economy Chair brings research and policy expertise to the collaboration as well as a track record of working on issues relating to traditional knowledge, biodiversity and social justice, with an active hub of postgraduate students and post-doctoral fellows developing around this theme.
 The initiative also brings together a range of tertiary research institutions from South Africa and the region, with the aim of building a research platform that stimulates critical thinking on these issues, grooming a new generation of researchers, and advocating for research approaches that benefit smallholder farmers and target their needs.

 The Seed and Knowledge Initiative is supported by the Swiss Agency for Development and Cooperation in Southern Africa (SDC), Oxfam, IDEX, the Global Environment Fund of the United Nations, the National Lottery Distribution Trust Fund, Mama Cash, the Foundation for Human Rights, the Department of Science and Technology and the National Research Foundation’s South African Research Chairs Initiative.

-Participants at the third SEED AND KNOWLEDGE SEMINAR that took place in SALT ROCK, KWAZULU-NATAL, South Africa, from 13-15 SEPTEMBER, 2016, published a statement emerging from their discussions, see below.
+Participants at the third SEED AND KNOWLEDGE SEMINAR that took place at Salt Rock, KwaZulu-Natal, South Africa, in September 2016, published a statement emerging from their discussions, see below.